 Types of Integration

-Zephr journeys can be integrated into your site using HTML or SDK integrations.
+Zephr journeys can be integrated into your site using HTML, JSON or SDK integrations.

 HTML Features work by looking at parts of an HTML document, such as an article body, video, image, or data table on your website.
 Each feature is wrapped with Zephr tags.
 When wrapped in these tags and served via the Zephr CDN, we are able to transform these features, removing them or replacing them with new user journeys, such a registration walls, paywalls, and special offers.

 JSON Features work by transforming a JSON response based upon Zephr Decision outcomes.
 To use JSON Feature Rules within Zephr you need to set up a Site with a JSON origin.
 Typically this would be an API that returns JSON content, listing the features available for transformation.
 Read our Sites guide for more information about setting this up.